Package 'sccomp'

 Description

-This function uses the model to remove unwanted variation from a dataset using the estimated of the model.
-For example if you fit your data with this formula ~ factor_1 + factor_2 and use this formula to remove unwanted variation ~ factor_1, the factor_2 will be factored out.
+This function uses the model to remove unwanted variation from a dataset using the estimates of the model.
+For example, if you fit your data with the formula ~ factor_1 + factor_2 and use the formula ~ factor_1 to remove unwanted variation, the factor_2 effect will be factored out.

 Usage